-The Diagnostic Medical Sonography Program is designed to thoroughly prepare the student, through quality lectures, laboratory, and clinical externship instruction in the theoretical knowledge, skills, and responsibilities required to work in the Allied Health field as an entry-level general sonographer.
-The successful program graduate will be able to perform appropriate ultrasound scanning examinations and procedures, and record anatomic, pathologic, and or physiologic data for interpretation by a physician.
+The Diagnostic Medical Sonography Program is designed to thoroughly prepare a student, through quality lectures, laboratory, and clinical externship instruction in the theoretical knowledge, skills, and responsibilities required to work in the Allied Health field as an entry-level general sonographer.
+The successful program graduate will be able to perform appropriate ultrasound scanning examinations and procedures and record anatomic, pathologic, and or physiologic data for interpretation by a physician.
 The graduate will also be able to obtain, review, and integrate pertinent patient history and supporting clinical data to facilitate optimum diagnostic results.
 In addition, the graduate will be prepared to exercise discretion and judgment in the performance of sonographic diagnostic services, provide appropriate and compassionate patient care for patients undergoing ultrasound examinations and demonstrate excellent communication skills with patients and other health care professionals in an ethical and professional manner.

-Graduates of the Diagnostic Medical Sonography Program at NPCollege will be qualified to work as entry-level general sonographers in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, a mobile ultrasound service, as a free-lance sonographer, as a traveling sonographer, or as an applications specialist for an ultrasound manufacturing company.
+Graduates of the Diagnostic Medical Sonography Program at NPCollege will be qualified to work as entry-level general sonographers in a hospital or medical center, a medical clinic, a radiology imaging center, a physician's office, a mobile ultrasound service, as a freelance sonographer, as a traveling sonographer, or as an applications specialist for an ultrasound manufacturing company.
 Graduates pursuing the ARDMS (American Registry for Diagnostic Medical Sonography) registration will meet the requirements for the SPI Physics exam, and eventually for specialties on Abdominal and Small Parts, Vascular, and Obstetrics and Gynecology upon completion of additional requirements set by the ARDMS.

-COURSE # COURSE TITLE LECTURE HOURS LAB HOURS PRACTICUM HOURS EXTERNSHIP TOTAL CLOCK HOURS OUTSIDE CLASSROOM HOURS TOTAL CREDIT HOURS MTBS 100 Medical Terminology & Body Systems I 60 20 80 20 3.5 MTBS 101 Medical Terminology & Body Systems II 60 20 80 20 3.5 DMS 100 Patient Care, Legal, Ethical, and Safety Issues 60 20 80 20 3.5 DMS 200 Ultrasound Anatomy & Physiology 60 20 80 20 3.5 DMS 210 Abdominal and Small Parts Ultrasound Imaging I 60 60 120 30 5 DMS 211 Abdominal and Small Parts Ultrasound Imaging II 60 60 120 30 5 DMS 220 Obstetrics & Gynecology Ultrasound Imaging I 60 60 120 30 5 DMS 221 Obstetrics & Gynecology Ultrasound Imaging II 60 60 120 30 5 DMS 230 Introduction to Vascular Ultrasound Imaging I 60 60 120 30 5 DMS 231 Introduction to Vascular Ultrasound Imaging II 60 60 120 30 5 DMS 240 Physical Principles & Instrumentation of Ultrasound I 60 60 120 30 5 DMS 241 Physical Principles & Instrumentation of Ultrasound II 60 60 120 30 5 DMS 248 ARDMS SPI Exam Preparation 80 40 120 30 5 DMS 250 Clinical Practicum I 240 240 5 DMS 255 Clinical Practicum II 240 240 5 DMS 260 Clinical Practicum III 240 240 5 DMS 265 Clinical Practicum IV 240 240 5 Total: 800 600 960 2360 350 79
+COURSE # COURSE TITLE LECTURE HOURS (Blended) LAB HOURS PRACTICUM HOURS EXTERNSHIP TOTAL CLOCK HOURS OUTSIDE CLASSROOM HOURS TOTAL CREDIT HOURS MTBS 100 Medical Terminology & Body Systems I 60 20 80 20 3.5 MTBS 101 Medical Terminology & Body Systems II 60 20 80 20 3.5 DMS 100 Patient Care, Legal, Ethical, and Safety Issues 60 20 80 20 3.5 DMS 200 Ultrasound Anatomy & Physiology 60 20 80 20 3.5 DMS 210 Abdominal and Small Parts Ultrasound Imaging I 60 60 120 30 5 DMS 211 Abdominal and Small Parts Ultrasound Imaging II 60 60 120 30 5 DMS 220 Obstetrics & Gynecology Ultrasound Imaging I 60 60 120 30 5 DMS 221 Obstetrics & Gynecology Ultrasound Imaging II 60 60 120 30 5 DMS 230 Introduction to Vascular Ultrasound Imaging I 60 60 120 30 5 DMS 231 Introduction to Vascular Ultrasound Imaging II 60 60 120 30 5 DMS 240 Physical Principles & Instrumentation of Ultrasound I 60 60 120 30 5 DMS 241 Physical Principles & Instrumentation of Ultrasound II 60 60 120 30 5 DMS 248 ARDMS SPI Exam Preparation 80 40 120 30 5 DMS 250 Clinical Practicum I 240 240 5 DMS 255 Clinical Practicum II 240 240 5 DMS 260 Clinical Practicum III 240 240 5 DMS 265 Clinical Practicum IV 240 240 5 Total: 800 600 960 2360 350 79 remote learning will come from the lecture hours.
+Through a blended lecture and in-class lab, students will gain the knowledge, skills, and confidence to perform successfully in varied practice settings with a wide range of client populations.